IITianUG/Competitive-Programming/README.md

-A collection of source codes of competitive programming concepts with minor optimizations.
+A collection of source codes of Competitive Programming concepts with minor optimizations.